mui/material-ui/docs/src/pages/customization/palette/palette.md

 {{"demo": "pages/customization/palette/DarkTheme.js", "bg": "inline", "hideToolbar": true}}

+> Note: The colors are modified only if you use the default palette.
+If you have a custom palette, you need to make sure that you have the correct values based on the `mode`.

+{{"demo": "pages/customization/palette/DarkThemeWithCustomPalette.js", "defaultCodeOpen": false}}

 ### Toggling color mode

 You can use the React context to toggle the mode with a button inside your page.